gthmsrnvs/DECO2017/README.md

 4. **Run development server:**

-   You can now run your development server using the following command:
+   You can now run a development server using the following command:

    ```bash
    npm run dev
    ```

    The server will be live at `https://localhost:1234`.
-This enables hotreloading, so any changes you make to the code will be reflected in the browser immediately.
+This enables hot-reloading, so any changes you make to the code will be reflected in the browser immediately.

 Remember, you can always stop your server by pressing 'Control + C'.